stathissideris/spec-provider/README.md

 * Can I do this for Prismatic schema?

   The hard part of inferring a spec is collecting the statistics.
-Summarizing the stats as specs is relatively easy, so pluging in a different "summarizer" that will output schemas from the same stats should be possible.
-Look at the `provider` namespace, wirte the schema equivalent and send me a pull request!
+Summarizing the stats as specs was relatively easy, so plugging in a different "summarizer" that will output schemas from the same stats should be possible.
+Look at the `provider` namespace, write the schema equivalent and send me a pull request!

 ## License